 The education and training program in veterinary anesthesiology is meant to advance the competency and knowledge level of veterinary care providers.
 There are endorsement of certificate granting programs available, too.
 These can be attained by meeting the AVCAA rules and regulations.
 As far as the AVCAA authorized programs, these are:

 - European School for Advanced Veterinary Studies (ESAVS) Principles of small Animal Anesthesia and Perioperative Analgesia Program for Veterinary Nurses, Tierklinik Neandertal, Haan, Germany; Bernd Driessen, DVM, Ph.D., DACVAA, DECVPT (course master)

 - Veterinary Regional Anesthesia Bootcamp, Matthew Read, DVM, DACVAA (course master)

-The minimum amount of time required to become a veterinary anesthesiologist is 3 contiguous years.
+The minimum amount of time required to become a veterinary anesthesiologist is 3 continuous years.
 During the training period, there shouldn’t be more than 2 weeks of sick leave per 12 months.
-Most veterinarians who specialize in anesthesiology work both in the public and private sector.
+Most veterinarians who specialize in anesthesiology work both in the public and private sectors.
 The most reputable institutions are: